 Getting a good understanding on the ground will help you in the saddle, especially with your own mental attitude.
 A better understanding of your horse helps you keep a more positive attitude.

-Ears - First, pay attention to how quickly or slowly the ears move.
+Pay attention to how quickly or slowly the ears move.
 If they move fast, that typically indicates insecurity, such as alarm, nervousness, worry or panic tendencies.
 If the ears move slowly, that usually means the horse is more relaxed, accepting his surroundings, confident and attentive to what’s being done with him.

-Next, look at his position.
+Next, look at ear position.
 If the horse has his ears forward and the action is really quick, that means that the horse is alarmed: He just saw something and it surprised him, or he’s very aware of something.

 If his ears just went forward and not too quickly, it could be that he’s confident, happy and interested in what’s being done with him.

 When the ears slowly move back and forth, that’s a very attentive horse.
-He’s paying attention to what’s going on, what the handler’s asking on the ground or what someone’s asking in the saddle.
+He’s paying attention to what’s going on, what the handler’s asking on the ground or what someone’s asking in the saddle

 We refer to that as “the ears are working back and forth.”
 They’re forward and then moving back and forth.
 That’s a horse that’s attentive to what’s going on and confident.
 That’s expression.

 If the ears just stay upright and stay there most of the time without working back and forth, that’s no expression.
 That can mean the horse is aloof or he’s bored.
 Or he could be concentrating but still confident and relaxed about what he’s doing.

 When the horse's ears are back, pinned very close to or touching the top of the neck, that’s where you need to be alarmed.
 The horse is either truly angry or resisting to the maximum.